Call our friendly team

 BS Quality Hard Wearing Lawn Seed

-BS Quality Hard Wearing Lawn Seed is perfect for the rough and tumble of family back lawns, child and pet friendly.
+BS Quality Hard Wearing Lawn Seed is perfect for the rough and tumble of family back lawns and is child and pet friendly.
 Contains grass varieties chosen for superior wear tolerance, to keep your lawn looking great even after long summer barbecues or continuous wear from children and pets.

 • Easy to establish year-round and suitable for most soil types